 First, it is an intentional misnomer created by the Democrats that authored it to call it a housing bill.
 It is a financial bailout of two of the country’s largest lenders, Fannie Mae and Freddie Mac.
 Roughly eighty percent of the bill’s budget is directed towards using tax dollars to, free of charge, save these two substantial government-backed companies from their ineptness.

-While it is a finance bill, it does contain some important features for the housing industry.
+While it is a finance bill, it does contain some essential features for the housing industry.
 Perhaps most importantly, the law addresses some of the subprime crisis by allowing large numbers of buyers who can’t afford their monthly payments to refinance their loans into government-backed loans created by the Federal Housing Authority (FHA).

-There are other features that modernize the FHA in a number of important ways, and expand its authority slightly.
+Other features modernize the FHA in some essential ways and expand its authority slightly.

 The bill goes into effect on October 1.
-The author of the Bill, Massachusetts’s Rep. Barney Frank, Chairman of the Finance Committee in the House is pressuring companies to extend failing mortgages until that date so as to minimize the number of foreclosures.
+The author of the Bill, Massachusetts’s Rep. Barney Frank, Chairman of the Finance Committee in the House is pressuring companies to extend failing mortgages until that date to minimize the number of foreclosures.

 The last major feature of the bill: A new federal regulator who will oversee the businesses of Fannie and Freddie.